Call for Abstracts

 - Abstracts must be written in English not exceeding 350 words, and must be submitted as a Word file (xxx.doc) via the online submission form.
 The word count includes the title, authors and affiliations.

 - Use font Arial 10 characters per inch (font size 10)

 - Use single spacing and type the text unjustified without hyphenating words at line breaks.
 Use hard returns only to end headings and paragraphs, not to rearrange lines.

-- TYPE TITLE IN CAPITAL LETTERS in bold with no full stop at the end
+- Type title in sentence case in bold with no full stop at the end

 - Type family name first followed by the initials of the first name of the authors (Rubens P.P., Van Eyck J. etc.)

 - Type affiliation underneath the authors: Institution, Dept., City, Country (do not mention street addresses, PO boxes or zip codes).
 When there are multiple affiliations number them as follows and us the semi-colon between the multiple affiliations

 1Dept.
 A, Hospital A, City, Country; 2Dept.
 B, Hospital B, City, Country; 3Dept.
 C, Hospital C, City, Country